-A student who receives a grade of I, PI, or SI in a course and who successfully completes his/her work in the time interval specified by the instructor, but no later than one academic year after the I grade was given, will receive from the instructor whatever permanent grade his/her work would have deserved if it had been completed on time regardless of the student’s enrollment status.
+A student who receives a grade of I, PI, or SI in a course and who successfully completes his/her work in the time interval specified by the instructor, but no later than one calendar year after the I grade was given, will receive from the instructor whatever permanent grade his/her work would have deserved if it had been completed on time regardless of the student’s enrollment status.
 The value of the final grade resulting from the late completion of the course requirements shall be incorporated in future cumulative GPAs.
 If the student fails to achieve within the specified time a permanent grade in any course for which he/she received a grade of I, PI, or SI, the registrar shall record a permanent grade of IF, IN, or IU for the grade of I, PI, or SI, respectively.
 The value of an IF grade shall be incorporated in future cumulative GPAs.

 G. Grade Corrections

 An instructor who discovers that an erroneous grade was reported for a student shall immediately submit to the registrar a statement, countersigned by the department head, of what retroactive correction is to be made.
-A correction of grade should be reported to the registrar within 30 days after the start of the fall, spring or summer semester following the session semester in which the erroneous grade was reported.
+A correction of grade should be reported to the registrar within 30 days after the start of the fall, spring or summer semester following the semester in which the erroneous grade was reported.
 Any correction reported after this time must be accompanied by the instructor’s explanation for the delay in reporting in addition to the approval of the department head, unless the grade change is the result of a grade appeal.
-When a grade correction is recorded, the appropriate semester and overall will be corrected (University Senate Document 79-4, November 19, 1979).
+When a grade correction is recorded, the appropriate semester and overall GPA will be corrected (University Senate Document 79-4, November 19, 1979).

 I. Final Grade Report